 The Plaza Cinema was taken over by the independent operator Wedgewood Cinemas in December 1967 and the auditorium was re-decorated in two shades of blue with cream trimmings.
 It was later re-named Wedgewood Cinema.
 Taken over by Mecca Ltd. on 1st January 1975.
 Despite local opposition, they were granted a bingo licence and the cinema closed on 1st August 1975 with Victor Garber in "Godspell" and Graham Chapman in "Monty Python and the Holy Grail".

 It then began use as a Mecca Bingo Club which continued for many years.
 In recent years it has been operated as the Palace bingo club by the same operators as the Palace bingo club in Conwy.
 It was closed around 2011.
-In the summer of 2016 there were proposals to re-open the Plaza as a cinema.
+It re-opened as the Gaumont Plaza Cinema on 9th December 2016.

 The former Plaza Cinema is a Grade II Listed building.